This buttery and garlicky shrimp scampi with orzo dish makes a delicious dinner that comes together in 20 minutes!

 - ½ teaspoon finely ground white pepper

-- 3 tablespoons finely chopped fresh oregano (you need about nine 6-inch sprigs or an equivalent amount for that)
+- 3 tablespoons finely chopped fresh oregano (you need about nine 6-inch sprigs with fully grown leaves or an equivalent amount for that)

 - Bring a pot of water to a boil and cook the orzo pasta to desired doneness.
 While the pasta is cooking, make the sauce.

 - Add butter and olive oil to a skillet and heat on low until the butter is melted.

 - Turn the heat up to medium, add the shrimp and cook until pink and opaque (about 3 minutes).

 - Stir in the garlic and continue to cook for 30 seconds, then turn the heat off.